Weasyl/weasyl/README.md

 Future changes to the application server can be applied with `./wzl up -d --build web`.

 You can check its logs with `./wzl logs web`, or attach to it with `./wzl up web`.
 Detaching can be done from another shell with `pkill -x -HUP docker-compose`.
+Inspecting the database can be done with `./wzl exec postgres psql -U weasyl`.

 Weasyl should now be running at <http://weasyl.localhost:8080/>!
+Several accounts are already created for you with a default password of `password`.
+Login as `ikani` for director-level access, or see the contents of `./config/weasyl-staff.example.py` for accounts with other permission levels.

 ## Running tests